Western Carolina University: History

 representative from Jackson County, the North Carolina Legislature authorized an appropriation for the establishment of a normal department at the school "for the purpose of training teachers".
 This designation became the first publicly funded normal school in North Carolina.

 In 1905, the state assumed title to the school's buildings and property and made it a state institution.
 That same year, the school's name was changed to Cullowhee Normal & Industrial School.
 In 1925, the school's name was changed to Cullowhee State Normal School.
 During its years as Cullowhee Normal, the stated purpose of the school was to train teachers for the North Carolina public schools.
 A coeducational institution, Cullowhee Normal trained over two thousand teachers by the mid-1920s.

 Over the next forty years, the school expanded its curriculum and evolved into a junior college, and in 1929 it was chartered by the Legislature as a four-year institution under the name Western Carolina Teachers College.
 Called "the Cullowhee experiment", Madison's idea became a model for the other regional colleges in the state.

 The demand for both liberal arts and other programs led to an expansion of the school's offerings.
 Postgraduate studies and the Master of Arts in Education degree were added to the curriculum in 1951.
 In 1953, the name Western Carolina College was adopted.

 In 1967, the institution was designated a regional university by the North Carolina General Assembly and given its current name, Western Carolina University.
 On July 1, 1972, WCU became a member of the University of North Carolina system.

-Precis of the university's history
+One of the residence halls, Shining Rock, has been the target of several arson attacks in 2023 and 2024.
+The North Carolina State Bureau of Investigation entered into a joint investigation with the campus police to find the perpetrator, but the investigation stalled and the perpetrator has not been caught.